 -the cockpit was half-closed with plexiglas for streamlining and lower wind resistance.

-On June 21, 1970 at the Coppa Collina hillclimb this SCAR Autostrada car #80 appeared with some further more substantial modifications to the wheel arches.
+On June 21, 1970 at the legendary Coppa Collina hillclimb north of Pistoia this SCAR Autostrada car #80 appeared with some further more substantial modifications to the wheel arches.

-The second Spider also appeared at Monza in April 1970 as #56 (above) and was entered by Scuderia Madunina and driven by Alberti / Zeccoli.
+The second Spider also appeared at Monza in April 1970 as #56 (above) and was entered by Scuderia Madunina and driven by Giovanni Alberti / Teodoro Zeccoli.

 This car remained in the configuration as in the first test.

-Here is a 33/2 Spider in the first configuration, just like the Alberti / Zeccoli car with a smaller body.
+Here is a T-33/2 Spider in the first configuration, just like the Alberti / Zeccoli car but with a smaller body.
 It is not clear what team this car belongs to and where the picture was taken.

-If you have any information on this picture and the date of the race, please send an email to our editor.
+If you have any more definite information on this car and the place and date of the race, please send an email to our editor.

 The car is pictured here at Mugello.